Sustainable Code Generation Using Large Language Models: A Systematic Literature Review: Research Methodology

 \subsubsection{Search String}

-Our search term was structured around two main aspects of the topic.
-The first aspect relates to LLMs, code generation, and associated techniques such as fine-tuning.
-The second aspect focuses on sustainability and energy efficiency.
-Combining these aspects allowed us to capture the broadest possible set of studies relevant to sustainable code generation using LLMs.
-The final search term was formulated by linking keywords from both aspects to ensure that retrieved publications addressed concepts from each domain.

-We refined the search string iteratively by evaluating the results it produced.
-To guide this process, we manually compiled a benchmark set of thirteen (13) relevant research publications from multiple sources, including Google Search, Google Scholar, and arXiv.
-In the first iteration, a comparison between the benchmark set and the search results showed that only 10 out of the 13 publications were retrieved.
-To capture the three missing publications, we added additional terms such as “LLM-generated code,” “energy efficiency,” and “efficient code” to the search string.
-After these additions, the revised search string successfully returned a result set containing the entire benchmark set.
-This final search string was adopted for the remainder of the study and is presented in Table~\ref{table:searchstring}.
+Our search string was structured around two main aspects: (i) LLMs, code generation, and related techniques such as fine-tuning, and (ii) sustainability and energy efficiency.
+Combining these aspects ensured broad coverage of studies on sustainable code generation using LLMs.
+The search string was refined iteratively by evaluating its ability to retrieve relevant studies.
+A benchmark set of thirteen (13) publications was manually compiled from sources such as Google Search, Google Scholar, and arXiv.
+In the initial iteration, 10 out of 13 benchmark studies were retrieved.
+To capture the missing studies, additional terms (e.g., “LLM-generated code,” “energy efficiency,” and “efficient code”) were incorporated.
+The revised search string successfully retrieved the complete benchmark set and was therefore adopted for the remainder of the study.
+The final search string is presented in Table~\ref{table:searchstring}.
+We searched five databases, IEEE Xplore, Compendex, Inspec, Scopus, and the ACM Digital Library, and managed the retrieved publications using an Excel spreadsheet.
+The search process and publication counts are shown in Fig.~\ref{fig:protocol}.